curi/websites/_posts/2017-08-01-philosophy-consulting.md

 I decide whether I want to do a project.
 I turn down projects contrary to my values, e.g. writing pro-[socialism][68] arguments.

-*I sell solutions, not time.* If I spend extra time writing an explanation, you don’t pay extra.
-Two hours is to give a sense of what to expect from one block of work.

 I work with *ideas*.
 [Writing][69] is the overall best format for dealing with ideas, so I most often write solutions.
 I can also create [videos][70], slideshow presentations, diagrams, etc.

 I work online.
-I communicate with email, instant messages and calls.
+I communicate with calls, email and instant messages.

 You can tell me what you want.
 Or I can work with you to figure out what you need.